akthammomani/Frequentist-Inference-Hypothesis-Testing/README.md

    * Hypothesis testing: forming a hypothesis and framing the null and alternative hypotheses.

-There are two parts to the case study:
+There are two parts to the project:
    * In part A, we’ll highlight the Pythonic implementation of the concepts underlying frequentist inference.
    * In Part B, we’ll apply those implementations to a real-world scenario.